margo/specification/system-design/specification/specification-version-management.md

 | Reference implementation | `1.1.2` |
 | Conformance test and toolkit | `1.1.1` |

 A user seeing reference implementation `1.1.2` can immediately determine it implements specification `1.1.x`.
-Any new feature or breaking change must be tied to a specification change, which would increment the minor or major version and realign all deliverables at the next coordinated release.
+Any new feature or breaking change is tied to a specification change, which increments the minor or major version and realigns all deliverables at the next coordinated release.

 ## Estimated Workflow